facebook/create-react-app/packages/eslint-config-react-app/README.md

-# eslint-config-react-app
+# g4-eslint-config-react-app

-This package includes the shareable ESLint configuration used by [Create React App](https://github.com/facebookincubator/create-react-app).
+This package includes the shareable ESLint configuration used by [G4 Create React App](https://github.com/facebookincubator/create-react-app).
 Please refer to its documentation:

 * [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.